Available in Nexus Repository OSS and Nexus Repository Pro

 - Empty Trash

-- The Evict and Purge actions do not delete data from the Nexus working directory.
-They simply move data to be cleared or evicted to a trash directory under the Nexus work directory.
-This task deletes the data in this trash directory older than the number of days specified in the task setting Purge Items older than (days).
+- The Evict and Purge actions do not delete data from the repository manager working directory.
+They simply move data to be cleared or evicted to a trash directory under the work directory.
+This task deletes the data in this trash directory older than the number of days specified in the task setting Purge items older than (days).

 - Evict Unused Proxied Items From Repository Caches

-- This scheduled task tells Nexus to delete all proxied items that haven’t been "used" (referenced or retrieved by a client) in a number of days as specified in Evict Items older than (days).
-This can be a good job to run if you are trying to conserve storage space and do not need all of the artifacts in the future e.g., to reproduce old builds without renewed retrieval.
-This is particularly useful for a personal Nexus deployment with a large change rate of artifacts combined with limited diskspace.
+- This scheduled task tells the repository manager to delete all proxied items that haven’t been "used" (referenced or retrieved by a client) in a number of days as specified in Evict items older than (days).
+This can be a good job to run if you are trying to conserve storage space and do not need all of the components in the future e.g., to reproduce old builds without renewed retrieval.
+This is particularly useful for a personal repository manager deployment with a large change rate of components combined with limited diskspace.

 - Expire Repository Caches

 - Repositories have several caches to improve performance.
-This task expires the caches causing Nexus to recheck the remote repository for a proxy repository or the file system for a hosted repository.
+This task expires the caches causing the repository manager to recheck the remote repository for a proxy repository or the file system for a hosted repository.
 You can configure the repository or group to be affected with the task setting Repository/Group.
-Alternatively you can provide a Repository Path to configure the content that should be expired.
+Additionally you can provide a Repository Path to configure the content that should be expired.

 - Mirror Eclipse Update Site